K-PaaS/application-platform-guide-eng/user_guide/portal/user.md

 ![3-2-1-3-7-1-0]

 ### <div id='90'/> 3.2.1.3.7.2.
 Tail Log
-1. Clock ① **</>Tail Logs** link to check the newly opened Tail Logs page.
-Click ② "URL LInk".
+1. Clock "Tail Logs" link to check the newly opened Tail Logs page.
 ![3-2-1-3-7-1-1]

-2. Check the Tail Logs tab to view the output of the real-time log from the URL page opened.
+2. Check the Tail Logs tab to view the output of the real-time log.
 ![3-2-1-3-7-1-2]

 ### <div id='91'/> 3.2.1.3.7.3.
 Auto Scaling